jonathan-laurent/KaTie/README.md

 match e:{ S(/d[d.K]) } return time[e], rule[e]
 ```

 This query outputs a CSV file with two columns.
 Note that column names for the CSV output can be specified in curly brackets but doing so is optional.
-In the rest of this document, we tend to also skip the full `query` header for conciseness.
+In the rest of this document, we tend to skip the full `query` header for conciseness.

-### Other query examples
+#### Another simple example

 To estimate the probability that a substrate is bound to a phosphorylated kinase when it gets phosphorylated itself, one can use the following query: